Rich in vitamins and plant compounds

 Citrus won’t spike your blood sugar

 As you can see, there are a variety of reasons why you should be adding citrus fruits to your diets on a regular basis.
-The abundance of vitamins fibre that is found within them are hugely beneficial to our health well being, should be exploited at every opportunity.
+The abundance of vitamins and fibre that is found within them are hugely beneficial to our health and well being, and should be exploited at every opportunity.